 Should You Worry About Video Surveillance?

-As experienced LTD insurance attorneys who have been helping doctors and other medical professionals recover their LTD benefits for decades at Taylor, Warren, Weidner & Hancock, we get this question a lot, from clients who fear their LTD carrier will gather damning evidence.
+As experienced LTD insurance attorneys who have been helping doctors and other medical professionals recover their LTD benefits for decades at Taylor, Warren, Weidner, Hancock & Barnes, we get this question a lot, from clients who fear their LTD carrier will gather damning evidence.
 When they ask us whether they should worry about video surveillance, our answer is no. If you are not performing your own occupation and/or your activity level is consistent with your medical records and with what you have described it to be to your treating physician and insurance company, then you should not be the least concerned with surveillance.
 Although we know that is easier said than done.
 But, it is good to know this type of evidence can be gathered to remind you to be hyper-accurate when speaking to anyone about your medical condition and limitations.